coq/coq/doc/sphinx/addendum/micromega.rst

 .. tacn:: lia
    :name: lia

-This tactic offers an alternative to the :tacn:`omega` and :tacn:`romega` tactics.
+   This tactic offers an alternative to the :tacn:`omega` tactic.
 Roughly speaking, the deductive power of lia is the combined deductive power of :tacn:`ring_simplify` and :tacn:`omega`.
-However, it solves linear goals that :tacn:`omega` and :tacn:`romega` do not solve, such as the following so-called *omega nightmare* :cite:`TheOmegaPaper`.
+However, it solves linear goals that :tacn:`omega` does not solve, such as the following so-called *omega nightmare* :cite:`TheOmegaPaper`.

 .. coqtop:: in